telerik/ajax-docs/controls/treeview/server-side-programming/using-the-node-controls-collection.md

 ---
 title: Using the Node Controls Collection
-page_title: Using the Node Controls Collection | UI for ASP.NET AJAX Documentation
+page_title: Using the Node Controls Collection | RadTreeView for ASP.NET AJAX Documentation
 description: Using the Node Controls Collection
 slug: treeview/server-side-programming/using-the-node-controls-collection
 tags: using,the,node,controls,collection